Toporin/pybitcointools/README.md

-REPOSITORY HAS BEEN ARCHIVED AND IS NO LONGER MAINTAINED FOR NOW

 # Pycryptotools, Python library for Crypto coins signatures and transactions

 This is a fork of Vitalik Buterin's original [pybitcointools](https://github.com/vbuterin/pybitcointools) library.